nyekuuu/nyekuuu/README.md

 ## 📝 Notices
 **March 13 2023**
 > Previously, I worked on a multipurpose Discord Bot.
-I've chosen to abandon it and privatise the project.
+I've chosen to abandon it and private the project.
 If you are looking for the bot, there are many great alternatives.